He ends up in Lawrence, stone cold sober. That’s something he’s going to change, the sober part.

 There are sea spiders, giant sea spiders off the coast of Antarctica.
 They can grow so large because it’s all slowed down, because it’s cold.
 Sam isn’t cold, not here in bed with random Antarctic Jamie.
 He closes his eyes again, slow this time.
 It’s dark.
 It’s under the ice.
 But it’s above freezing.
 There are things down there, mats, columns, curtains, cyanobacteria held together with mucus.
 They’re not alien.
 They’re at home, just life in a strange environment.
 Life and Sam breathing hard and fast, joining up, even though it’s weird, this strange place where he and Jamie brushed up against each other.
 Jamie’s breathing hard, too.
 He’s not talking now, but that’s OK, they’re there.
 They’re in Antarctica.

 Something hits Sam, nudging him in the water, a kick like a shock, jerking and peaking, lasting a second and a second and a second before it eases.
-It might have a hammer, but it’s not.
+It might have been a hammer, but it’s not.
 It’s not because it didn’t break through.
 Sam reverberates out to the rim from the center, where he just shot a hot spatter up his chest, up Jamie’s chest, where Jamie just came, too.
 Sam’s stayed whole.
 It didn’t break through.

 Somewhere in the red distance Dean is calling him — Sammy, Sammy — but Dean can’t find him.
 Sam’s safe in Antarctica.